sameersyd/extreme-life/README.md

 <br/>

+### Note
-This is a college project, not all features of the game work, such as uploading custom scripts or activating boosters.
+- This is a college project and not all features of the game work, such as uploading custom scripts or activating boosters.
+- For testing the game, use two tabs to create multiple players so they match with each other and proceed with game.